Ever asked yourself, "How to get work on a tropical island resort"?

 If you've read this far then you know you should be able to get a job working on an island, and have a general idea of what to expect.
 The next question you'll be asking is "How do I go about getting a job on an island in Australia"?

-The first place to go is to our dedicated Island Jobs in Australia page and see what we have already have on offer for you.
+The first place to go is to my Island Jobs in Australia page and see what I have already have on offer for you.
 If you don't find anything that suits your needs you should keep reading!

-If you cannot find a job that suits your needs in our jobs board, your next best options is to look at recruitment agencies as this is where they advertise most of their positions.
+If you cannot find a job that suits your needs on the jobs board, your next best options is to look at recruitment agencies as this is where they advertise most of their positions.